otavio-paz/otavio-paz.github.io/_projects/1_project.md

 ## **Conclusion**

 Papa Tick represents the intersection of biology, engineering, and innovation, offering a sustainable solution to a critical public health problem.
-With a commitment to refinement and scaling, we strive to make this device a global standard in tick infestation management.
+With a commitment to refinement and scaling, we hope to make this device an effective tool in tick infestation management.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">